Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 ### Row-specific enums

-When you have an [`EnumProperty`](properties/enum) in an editable data list object, the cell editor for that property would provide selection from a list of possible values associated with that property, which typically comes from a [`LookupTable`](lookup#lookup-table).
+When you have an [`EnumProperty`](properties/enum) in an editable data list object, the cell editor for that property would provide a selection from a list of possible values associated with that property, which typically comes from a [`LookupTable`](lookup#lookup-table).
 When that selection list is the same for all rows, and the lookup table comes from a static global cache, then this works the same as in regular data objects.

 However, sometimes you may need to display different selection lists in each row based on other values in the same row.
 In this case, you can set up [cascading selection](properties/enum#cascading-selection) from other properties in the data list object the same way as you do for regular objects.
 As described in the above link, you can do it in one of the following two ways.
 1. Set up [cascading client-side filtering](properties/enum#cascading-by-attributes) of a globally cached static lookup table by a specific attribute using `SetCascadingProperty`.
 1. If the complete list is too large to be cached on the client side, you can [set up a `LocalCacheLoader`](properties/enum#local-cache) for the property, and call the `SetCacheLoaderParameters` to provide values from other data properties in the same row.
-The local cache loader will then populate a local cache from a remote service, and will store it in the current data row for that property.
+The local cache loader will then populate a local cache from a remote service and will store it in the current data row for that property.

 ## Populating data